MCPEngu/easyLinuxGUI/README.md

 This tool provides an easy way to install GUI and VNC Server on Linux server.
 No command needed, very noob friendly.

 For one who is curious, this tool installs:
-- XFDE4.
+- XFCE4.
 - VNC4Server.
-- Google Chrome, Firefox, Wine latest version (optional).
+- Ungoogled Chromium, Firefox, Wine staging (optional).

 # Pre-requitesite
 - This tool currently supports Debian-based OS only including: